gavlooth/purple/fixme.md

 - #8 Native match Case body: Now correctly reads body from arg2 of 3-arg `#Case{pattern, guard, body}`.
 - Include path buffer overflow risk in `src/parse/_.c`: Fixed by adding a check to ensure `path_len` fits in the buffer before `memcpy`.
 - Compiler pattern match buffer overflow in `src/compile/_.c`: Fixed by increasing `var_names` buffer to 64 and adding a bounds check.
+- #3 Include expansion in strings/comments: `purple_expand_includes` now skips string literals and line comments when looking for `(include ...)` directives.